neuro-team-femto/jones/examples/README.md

 An additional `wording.new.json` file has to be provided for the participant creation page (only available if `allowCreate` is true), please check `examples/sound_xp/config/wording.new.json`.

-5. Put assets to be tested in `experiment_3/assets` and add a text file defining how the asset (sound or image file) has been generated in a CSV format.
-The file names need to be identical, with only the file extension changing.
-For instance the `gomot_a.0001.eq.wav` sound file has to be paired with `gomot_a.0001.eq.txt`, whose contents looks like:
+5. Put assets to be tested in `experiment_3/assets`.
+For each *asset* file (sound or image) there MUST be a *definition* file respecting the following conditions:
+* for a given sound or image, the asset and definition files have an identical name but a different extension.
+For instance the asset `gomot_a.0001.eq.wav` is paired with its definition `gomot_a.0001.eq.txt` (definition extension are always `txt`)
+* definition files are CSV formatted, with comma-separated headers on their first line
+* in the same experiment, all definition files share the same headers (implying that all `experiment_3/assets/*.txt` start with the same first line, defining headers)

+Here is a sample of a possible sound definition file:

 ```csv
 filter_freq,filter_gain